-Hand sanitizers are alcohol-based gels used to disinfect hands.
+Hand sanitizers are alcohol-based products, such as gels, used to disinfect hands.

 They can be used instead of soap and water when you cannot wash your hands, and

 no rinsing is needed.